 COVID-19 has undoubtedly made us all more solitary, forcing us to interact at a distance and re-shaping the way we do things, including how we shop.

 Ensuring the app can be integrated easily on most platforms and devices is therefore important for successful deployment.
 Scandit Barcode Scanner SDK adds scanning quickly to any native mobile app and supports most development platforms and frameworks.
-Plus Scandit barcode scanning software works reliably on more than 20,000 different models of smart devices.
+Plus Scandit barcode scanner software works reliably on more than 20,000 different models of smart devices.

-The reduction in deployment lead times has been made possible not by reducing the accuracy of the Scan and Go app but by restricting the breadth of functionality, for now.
+The reduction in deployment lead times has been made possible not by reducing the accuracy of the self-scanning app but by restricting the breadth of functionality, for now.
 For smaller retailers who don’t need to integrate with loyalty cards, for example, this vastly reduces development time and cost, and the fact that the app can be installed on the user’s own familiar smartphone also increases the rate of uptake.
 If retailers choose to build, rather than buy, additional functionality can always be added in the future.

-The future of the Scan & Go app
+The future of the self-scanning app